HAND & WRIST

 You have just had surgery.
 The following are some general instructions that you may find helpful.

 • Swelling is natural after surgery for the first week.
-Reducing swelling helps speed recovery and will decrease pain.

 • Elevation is the best remedy for swelling.
 The best way do to this is to elevate your hand above the level of your heart for 3-5 days.
 While sitting in a chair or lying in bed, place your arm on pillows raised above your heart.